rosshamish/the-helper/README.md

 ### Collisions ###

 One of the main purposes of *scenes* is to define a scope for collisions.
 Shapes within a scene are checked for collisions amoungst other shapes in the same scene.
 However, if a shape is not in a scene (or in a different scene) it will **not** be checked for collisions with these shapes.

+The adjustPosition method on the joystick returns the collided shape if a collision occured in that motion.

+    Rectangle* collidedShape = myJoy.adjustPosition();

+### Other Features ###

+Check out the [test game] (https://github.com/ahoskins/Spark/blob/master/testgame.cpp) for more comprehensive examples and available features.